ibis-project/ibis/docs/source/sql.rst

 Ibis for SQL Programmers
 ************************

-Ibis is intended to provide a full-featured replacement for SQL ``SELECT`` queries, but expressed with Python code that is:
+Among other things, Ibis provides a full-featured replacement for SQL ``SELECT`` queries, but expressed with Python code that is:

 * Easier to write.
 Pythonic function calls with tab completion in IPython.
 * Type-checked and validated as you go.
 No more debugging cryptic database